 Jenny has photographed Chipping Norton Literary Festival for the last 3 years, and enjoyed every moment.
 Throughout the rest of the year she runs her busy photographic practice providing local businesses, charities and private clients with their visual resources.

 Please contact us for images; email@example.com or call on 07908 816421

 Hailing originally from Gateshead in the North East, Becca made Chipping Norton her home 4 years ago.
 After a rather longer than intended stint in customer services, Becca realised that she really wanted a career in publishing, following various fascinating and inspirational talks and workshops at ChipLitFest 2016.

 She currently works as an Editorial Assistant for Routledge, working on academic sports books, and is thoroughly enjoying learning the ropes in a fast-paced, creative environment.
 Having been a huge fan of ChipLitFest since her sister introduced her to it, Becca is thrilled to join the committee as secretary.

 Jenny Dee: Festival Director

-ChipLitFest 2018 is Jenny’s third as Festival Director.
-Previously she had spent 25 years running a successful educational theatre company, Caught in the Act.
-As its founder and director, Jenny devised, wrote and directed dramas exploring health and wellbeing issues for children and young people in primary and secondary education.
+ChipLitFest 2023 is Jenny’s sixth as Festival Director.
+Previously she had spent 25 years running an educational theatre company, Caught in the Act.
+As its founder and director, Jenny devised, wrote and directed dramas exploring health and wellbeing issues for children and young people in primary, secondary and non-mainstream education.